Skip to content

 In-Class – 8 Hours

-Marine Basic First Aid was designed for people working in the marine environment.
-The Marine Basic course will cover topics such as wound care, head and spine injuries, poisons, bone, muscle and joint injuries, airway emergencies, life threatening internal and external bleeding and environmental emergencies.
+Marine Basic First Aid is a specialized course designed for individuals working in or around the marine environment.
+This comprehensive training covers a wide range of emergency topics, including wound care, head and spine injuries, poisons, bone, muscle and joint injuries, airway emergencies, life-threatening internal and external bleeding, and environmental emergencies.

 16 Hours Lesson Time